mne-tools/mne-python/doc/glossary.rst

         map of activation on a :term:`source space`, usually on a cortical surface.
         MNE uses a linear :term:`inverse operator` to project sensor measurements into the source space.
-The :term:`inverse operator` is computed from the :term:`forward solution` for a subject and an estimate of the noise covariance of sensor measurements.
+The :term:`inverse operator` is computed from the :term:`forward solution` for a subject and an estimate of the :term:`noise covariance` of sensor measurements.

     montage
         EEG channel names and the relative positions of the sensor w.r.t. the scalp.